alena96/testrepro/README.md

 # testrepro
 ## Editing the file

-Its a markdown file in this repository
+It's a markdown file in this repository.